bdukes/mstest-demo/README.md

 ## No/empty TRX file generated from `dotnet test`

-There are no TRX result files generated when using `dotnet test`, though there are with `dotnet vstest`.
+([Issue #3814](https://github.com/microsoft/testfx/issues/3814)) There are no TRX result files generated when using `dotnet test`, though there are with `dotnet vstest`.

 ### Steps to reproduce

-- Checkout `dotnet-test-trx` branch
+1. Checkout `dotnet-test-trx` branch
-- Run `dotnet clean` to ensure a clean environment
+2. Run `dotnet clean` to ensure a clean environment
-- Run `dotnet test --logger trx --results-directory dotnet-test-results`
+3. Run `dotnet test --logger trx --results-directory dotnet-test-results`
-- Run `dotnet vstest **/*.Tests.dll /Logger:trx /ResultsDirectory:dotnet-vstest-results`
+4. Run `dotnet vstest **/*.Tests.dll /Logger:trx /ResultsDirectory:dotnet-vstest-results`

 ### Expected Results